Winners: Who benefits from recent BoC rate hold?

 Why interest rates change: Balancing growth and inflation

 However, this balancing act isn’t without risks.
-Economists like Frances Donald, chief economist at RBC, warn that external challenges, including US tariffs and global trade uncertainty, could still pressure Canada’s economy, making further rate cuts a double-edged sword.
+Economists like Frances Donald, chief economist at RBC, warn that external challenges, including U.S. tariffs and global trade uncertainty, could still pressure Canada’s economy, making further rate cuts a double-edged sword.

 James Orlando, an economist with TD, emphasizes the cautious nature of the BoC’s approach: “Given where interest rates are in Canada, we think the BoC can go slower with its cuts.”
 This careful strategy reflects the complexity of stimulating growth while avoiding excess borrowing.